Orak: A Foundational Benchmark for Training and Evaluating LLM Agents on Diverse Video Games: Discussion

-In this paper, we introduce \textbf{\benchname{}}, a benchmark designed to train and evaluate LLM agents across diverse real-world video games.
-Our benchmark enables comprehensive assessments of LLM capabilities required to play most game genres.
-Through a plug-and-play interface powered by MCP, it further allows consistent evaluation of rapidly evolving LLMs over various agentic modules.
-In addition, we release a fine-tuning dataset, consisting of game interaction trajectories of top-performing LLMs, which can effectively transform pre-trained LLMs into gaming agents.
+\paragraph{Conclusion.} In this paper, we introduce {\benchname{}}, a benchmark designed to train and evaluate LLM agents across diverse video games. \benchname{} enables comprehensive assessments of LLM capabilities required to play most game genres.
+Through a plug-and-play interface powered by MCP, it allows consistent evaluation of rapidly evolving LLMs over various agentic modules.
+In addition, we release a fine-tuning dataset of game interaction trajectories of top-performing LLMs, which can effectively transform pre-trained LLMs into gaming agents.
 With the comprehensive game set and user-friendly interface, \benchname{} sets a new foundation for game-based LLM evaluation, driving progress towards versatile and high-performing gaming agents.

+\paragraph{Limitations.} We note that \benchname{} provides environments favorable for LLM reasoning and decision-making by pre-processing game states into structured text where information unnecessary to gameplay is hidden.
+This may offer insights for providers seeking to deploy resource-efficient LLMs on games.
+We leave a complementary direction, providing the full in-game states with rich uncurated texts to LLMs, for future work.
+Further discussions, including cost and licensing, are provided in Appendix~\ref{appendix:limitations}.